Patashu/Lumins-and-Solvers/README.md

 ~ = star
 ```

+Output is a solution in the form of 'swap to this actor, then make these north/east/south/west movements'.
+Actors are assigned in reading order starting at 0.

 Meta mechanics aren't supported yet and I didn't test hold switches/fallen orchard/anything past flattened pyramid yet.